factom-protocol/FIP/FIPS/config.md

 ;webTLSKey =
 ;webTLSCertificate =

-; The addresses to include in the certificate.
-Repeat for every address.
+; The addresses to include in the certificate, comma separated list ; Example: "localhost,127.0.0.1,testserver.com" ;webTLSAddress =
-;webTLSAddress =

 ; If set, the control panel and API will require basic http authentication to use